greenyyilei/LSRE--Yilei-Liu-/completions/Articles.md

 ####–  Regnell & Brinkkemper “Market-Driven Requirements Engineering for Software Products” (Chapter 13 in Engineering and Management of Software Requirements)

-This paper is mainly described the context and concepts of MDRE, and briefly compare it with the customer-specific development.
+This paper has mainly described the context and concepts of MDRE, and briefly compare it with the customer-specific development.

 Market-driven development is different from the bespoke development that the product is specific to the needs and wishes of one customer.
 MDRE refers to the situation where the product is offered to an open market with many customers, the development costs are divided among many buyers and the potential profit is rewarded to the producer.
 MDRE covers the classical RE activities like elicitation, specification and validation.
 It also covers the release management and market analysis which is specific to MDRE.
 The following are some differences between MDRE and bespoke development.